 Currently, six wineries call Horse Heaven Hills home, along with approximately two dozen growers, including the state’s largest (owned by Ste Michelle Estate Wines) and some of its longest-established vineyards (Champoux Vineyards, formerly Mercer Ranch Vineyards, planted in 1972).
 Viticulturalists find that a predictable drop in October temperatures keeps grapes on their vines a little longer than other areas, allowing full ripening and fuller-flavors in their grapes.
-With 11,731 acres currently planted (as of the end of 2013), Horse Heaven Hills is Washington's second largest wine grape region, behind to much longer established Yakima Valley.
+With 15,534 acres currently planted (as of end of 2017), Horse Heaven Hills AVA is home to 26% of Washington's vineyard acreage.

 Premium wineries located elsewhere also use Horse Heaven Hills grapes.
 Some of those wineries include: Andrew Will, Betz Family Winery, Januik Winery, L'Ecole Nº 41, O S (formerly Owen-Sullivan), Soos Creek, Three Rivers, Quilceda Creek Vintners, Woodward Canyon and Washington wineries of Ste Michelle Wine Estates (Col Solare, Columbia Crest, Chateau Ste Michelle and Northstar).